Berkeley Carroll School: Recognition

-Berkeley Carroll was named a School of the Future by the National Association of Independent Schools in 2012.

 In 2016, New York Magazine called Berkeley Carroll "the Harvard of Brooklyn's K-12 institutions."

 Berkeley Carroll's STEAM initiative and focus on the role of technology in education has received national attention.
 In 2016, Mashable called its visit to a sixth grade coding class “a riveting experience” and in 2014, The New York Times quoted Middle School Director Jim Shapiro on helping students unplug occasionally.

 The GRAMMY Foundation chose Berkeley Carroll Arts Director Peter Holsberg as the only NYC semifinalist for its 2016 Music Educator Award.